OpenIndiana/oi-docs/docs/handbook/getting-started.md

 ### BSD/Linux/OS X

 In the command below, replace `X` with the appropriate letter for your USB device.
+At least on Linux and FreeBSD you can add `status=progress` operand to print basic transfer statistics, refer to `dd(1)` man page of your platform for more information.

 #### Method 1 (New releases)

 ```
-# dd bs=4M if=./image.usb of=/dev/sdX status=progress && sync
+# dd bs=4M if=./image.usb of=/dev/sdX && sync
 ```

 #### Method 2 (Legacy releases)